dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/12_Groups_Series.md

 A group $G$ is nilpotent iff all of its Sylow $p\dash$subgroups are normal for every $p$ dividing $\abs{G}$.
 :::

-:::{.theorem title="Nilpotent Implies Maximal Noramsl"}
+:::{.theorem title="Nilpotent Implies Maximal Normals"}
 A group $G$ is nilpotent iff every maximal subgroup is normal.
 :::